LEED IAQ Testing

 From the LEED Reference Guide:

 “The number of sampling locations will depend on the size of the building and number of ventilation systems.
-For each portion of the building served by a separate ventilation system, the number of sampling points must not be less than 1 per 25,000 square feet or for each continuous floor area, whichever is larger.
+For each portion of the building served by a separate ventilation system, the number of sampling points must not be less than 1 per 25,000 square feet or for each contiguous floor area, whichever is larger.
 Include areas with the least ventilation and greatest presumed source strength.”

 Upon request, HBS can help your team quantify the necessary number of samples for your project.